Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Algorithm

 \subsection{Non-parallel method}

 For ease of understanding, we first present a non-parallel method in Algorithm \ref{alg:rpdc}.
 At every iteration, the algorithm chooses one out of $m$ block uniformly at random and renews it by \eqref{eq:update-x} while fixing all the remaining blocks.
 Upon finishing the update to $\vx$, it immediately changes the multiplier $\vlam$.
 The linearization to possibly complicated smooth term $f$ greatly eases the $\vx$-subproblem.
 Depending on the form of $g_i$, we can choose appropriate $\vP_i$ to make \eqref{eq:update-x} simple to solve.
 Since each $g_i$ is proximable, one can always easily find a solution to \eqref{eq:update-x} if $\vP_i=\eta_i \vI$.
 For even simpler $g_i$ such as $\ell_1$-norm and indicator function of a box constraint set, we can set $\vP_i$ to a diagonal matrix and have a closed-form solution to \eqref{eq:update-x}.
+Note that the algorithm is a special case of Algorithm 1 in \cite{GXZ-RPDCU2016} with only one group of variables.
+We include it here for ease of understanding our parallel method.

 Randomly choosing a block to update has advantages over the cyclic way in both theoretical and empirical perspectives.
-We will show that \emph{this randomized BCU has guaranteed convergence with mere convexity other than strong convexity assumed by the cyclic primal-dual BCU}.
+We will show that \emph{this randomized BCU has guaranteed convergence with convexity other than strong convexity assumed by the cyclic primal-dual BCU}.
 In addition, randomization enables us to parallelize the algorithm in an efficient way as shown in Algorithm \ref{alg:async-rpdc}.